jedi-academy/learn-4711/data/tutorials/ci-todo06.md

 		$this->page(1);
 	}

-Everything should still work, with the output being pretty much the same as before.
+Everything should still work, with the output being pretty much the same as before, but only showing a single "page" of tasks.

 ##6.3 Pagination navigation